 In this paper a dynamic phasor estimation algorithm is discussed with the help of tensor product, the proposed algorithm can have many qualities for dynamic conditions, it can have great simplicity as well as great robustness for dynamic as well for pure sine waves, phasor estimation process follows some simple procedure based on tensor product and linear algebra.
 The potential of proposed phasor estimation algorithm is tested for different dynamic/noisy events as per IEEE C37.118.1-2011 standards, by observing the results it can be said that the algorithm can perform well for dynamic/noisy conditions, the great advantages of algorithm can be its simple procedure of implementation, it can also be based on simple equations, which can make it easy to realize.
-For signal conditions like ramp event, modulation event, step event, as well noisy event the propose algorithm can have tremendous robustness and performance.
-Its simplicity and robustness can make the algorithm best suited for Wide Area Monitoring for measuring current as well voltage signal having various disturbances.
+For signal conditions like ramp event, modulation event, step event, as well noisy event the propose algorithm best suited for Wide Area Monitoring for measuring current as well voltage signal having various disturbances.
 Index Terms: Tensor product, phasor measurement units, wide area monitoring, smart grids.

-Date of Submission: 10-07-2020
+Date of Submission: 27-07-2020

-Date of Acceptance: 26-07-2020
+Date of Acceptance: 11-08-2020

-I.INTRODUCTION
+I. INTRODUCTION